jeremytammik/the_building_coder_blog/a/2067_room_phase_da_web.md

 > Anyone in 2035 should be able to marshall the intellectual capacity equivalent to everyone in 2025; everyone should have access to unlimited genius to direct however they can imagine.
 There is a great deal of talent right now without the resources to fully express itself, and if we change that, the resulting creative output of the world will lead to tremendous benefits for us all.

-Let's hope that really comes true.
+Let's hope that really true.

 <!--